-Strategy B18: Strategically promote and facilitate the activation of the Beverley Art Trail to foster the exploration and appreciation of local arts, crafts and culture.
-Action Timeframe Key Partners Cost Range B18.1 - Identify partnerships, cooperative marketing and promotional opportunities for the Beverley Art Trail.
+Strategy B18: Strategically promote and facilitate the activative exploration and appreciation of local arts, crafts and cu verley Art Trail to foster Action Timeframe Key Partners Cost Range B18.1 - Identify partnerships, cooperative marketing and promotional opportunities for the Beverley Art Trail.
 Ongoing SoB Cmty L B18.2 - Continue to collaborate with local artists, artisans and community groups to create and install additional artworks that reflect the unique heritage, culture and natural environment of Beverley.
 Medium SoB Cmty L B18.3 - Establish a regular maintenance schedule to ensure that artworks and associated infrastructure are well maintained, preserved and accessible to all trail visitors.
 Ongoing SoB Cmty L